Mediterranean Diet Grocery and Shopping List

 However, legumes are an excellent combination of nutrients and protein.
 For example, a study found that Blue Zone regions—-areas identified by researchers as having the highest concentrations of centenarians—had people with the most extended lives who ate a cup of beans daily.

 How to use legumes in Mediterranean diet cooking?
 Legumes and beans can be included in breakfast, snacks (think hummus made of different types of beans), or lunch and dinner (pasta with beans, salads).
+Incorporating legumes into your regular eating pattern is a simple way to boost your intake of plant foods and support optimal health.

 - Lentil and bean soups